trbabb/geomc/doc/style_guide.md

 Prefer also to keep place values aligned.

-This makes it easy to examine similarities and differences, reducing mental workload, and making errors much easier to find.
+This makes it easy for human readers to visually examine similarities and differences, reducing mental workload, and making errors much easier to find.
 Here's an example:

     if (a_n->n_items != b_n->n_items) return false;
     if (a_n->n_children != a_n->n_children) return false;
     if (a_n->data != b_n->data) return false;

 With vertical alignment, the code is much easier to read.
-The alignment also highlights that `b_n` has been mistyped as `a_n` on the second row:
+The alignment also highlights that `b_n` has been mistyped as `a_n` on the second row, because it stands out against its neighbors:

     if (a_n->n_items    != b_n->n_items)    return false;
     if (a_n->n_children != a_n->n_children) return false;